Not everyone needs financial recovery

 I Rebuilt From Scratch

-Today things are manageable.
-Sometimes they’re good, definitely always getting better.
+It’s now years later and I have found myself back in a position of financial sanity.
 But, that’s because I work really hard at my financial recovery.
-I balance my numbers at the end of every month and I have since I started in the program.
 For me, fear lives wherever there isn’t clarity and balance.
 I was vague with my numbers.
 Things like taxes used to arrive and surprise me.
 This year, I was locked and loaded and filed on time.
 That didn’t used to happen.

 Learning How To Manage Money Is A Skill